Can you just write an executive summary?

 - the overall impact.

-Chris Pearce says the summary needs to accurately reflect the tone and conclusions in the plan or strategy, which is not always the case in summaries he has read.
+Chris Pearce says the summary needs to accurately reflect the tone and conclusions in the plan or strategy.
 This is why it’s important to write the executive summary after writing the full document, rather than beforehand, once you fully understand what the full document is saying.
-It’s also why writing an executive summary is more difficult than most people think.

 Click here to access my guide on How to Write an Executive Summary